 An alternate version of Fused Zamasu, implied to have been rescued by Fu for an experiment.
 He joins a group of villains for dark purposes.

 - Came Back Strong: He is stated to have become stronger, but this being a videogame, is hard to tell.
-His previously gimped Healing Factor is now complete and ge can sustain damage without mutating.
+He overwhelms Super Saiyan 2 Kefla, and later fights evenly with Jiren.
+His previously gimped Healing Factor is now complete and he can sustain damage without mutating.

 - Eyepatch of Power: Zamasu wears an eyepatch on the side of the face that was destroyed by Goku back in the Future Trunks saga.